Medications for Opioid Use Disorder

 The WSMA is grateful for the leadership and advocacy of Lucinda Grande,

-MD, Olympia addiction medicine physician, who authored Resolution C-15 on
+MD, Olympia addiction medicine physician, who, as a delegate to the WSMA House of Delegates, authored Resolution C-15 on

 behalf of the Thurston-Mason County Medical Society, which called on the